zosmac/gomon/README.md

 ## Overview

-The `gomon` command starts itself as a server that monitors its system. *Gomon* periodically measures the state of the system, including its CPU, memory, filesystems, network interfaces, and processes. *Gomon* also observes system logs and the system's management of files and processes.
+The `gomon` command starts itself as a server that monitors its system. *Gomon* periodically measures resource usage. *Gomon* also observes events occurring on the system.
 Hence, gomon's processing consists of two fundamental operations: **measurement** and **observation**.

-What *gomon* **measures** of the system is performed through kernel interfaces that report the state of resources of the system: the CPU, the memory, the filesystems, the network interfaces, and the processes.
+What *gomon* **measures** of the system is performed through kernel interfaces that report the state and usage of resources of the system: the CPU and memory, the filesystems, the I/O devices, the network interfaces, and the processes.

-What *gomon* **observes** of the system are reports of events captured by the logging, file management, and process management subsystems.
+What *gomon* **observes** of the system are events reported by the log, file, and process management subsystems.
 While *gomon* cannot observe the events directly, it assumes that the subsystems' reporting is timely.
 A potential enhancement to *gomon* would be for it to initiate periodically its own log, file, and process events to sample the lag between initiation and reporting of events.
 This could dovetail nicely with *gomon*'s measurement operation.

 Gomon records its measurements and observations and reports them in a message stream.
 By default, *gomon* streams these messages as JSON objects to standard out.